Wrogn and Virat Kohli Foundation partner with Bollywood icons Karan Johar and Badshah for a limited-edition capsule collection | www.lokmattimes.com

 Wrogn and Virat Kohli Foundation partner with Bollywood icons Karan Johar and Badshah for a limited-edition capsule collection

-Wrogn, India's leading youth fashion and apparel brand for men co-created by Virat Kohli, announced the launch of a limited-edition capsule in collaboration with the Virat Kohli Foundation.
-This collaboration is a monumental moment as it brings together three of India's most prominent personalities from different fields - Virat Kohli from the world of sports, Karan Johar from Bollywood, and Badshah from the music industry.
-Together, they have created a remarkable initiative that blends fashion and philanthropy to support sports welfare and animal welfare through the Virat Kohli Foundation.
-The proceeds from this collection will be donated towards the causes supported by the foundation.
+Mumbai (Maharashtra) [India], March 14 (/NewsVoir): Wrogn, India's leading youth fashion and apparel brand for men co-created by Virat ...

-Wrogn, India's leading youth fashion and apparel brand for men co-created by Virat Kohli, announced the launch of a limited-edition capsule in collaboration with the Virat Kohli Foundation.
+Mumbai (Maharashtra) [India], March 14 (/NewsVoir): Wrogn, India's leading youth fashion and apparel brand for men co-created by Virat Kohli, announced the launch of a limited-edition capsule in collaboration with the Virat Kohli Foundation.
 This collaboration is a monumental moment as it brings together three of India's most prominent personalities from different fields - Virat Kohli from the world of sports, Karan Johar from Bollywood, and Badshah from the music industry.
-Together, they have created a remarkable initiative that blends fashion and philanthropy to support sports welfare and animal welfare through the Virat Kohli Foundation.
+Together, they have created a remarkable initiative that blends fashion and philanthropy to support sports welfare and mal welfare through the Virat Kohli Foundation.
 The proceeds from this collection will be donated towards the causes supported by the foundation.

 The collection is designed by KJo and Badshah and features a range of gender-neutral, trendy, and edgy designs inspired by their signature styles and also incorporates elements from the work done at the Virat Kohli Foundation.
 The collection starts at Rs 1799 and includes t-shirts, hoodies, and denim jackets.
 It is currently available at Wrogn's exclusive brand stores, Shoppers Stop and Pantaloons in 20 cities across India and can also be purchased online at Myntra and Wrogn.in.